Five takeaways from a heated final Ohio Senate debate

 “You’re so desperate not to have a real job that you’ll slander me and slander my family,” Vance added.
 “It’s disgraceful.”

-Even before the exchange that closed out the debate, immigration and border security had emerged as a flash point with candidates both lobbing personal attacks and touting their own policy proposals.
+Even before the exchange that closed out the debate, immigration and border security had emerged as a flashpoint, with both candidates lobbing personal attacks and touting their policy proposals.

 In addition to a question specifically about immigration, both Ryan and Vance frequently pivoted answers to other questions — including those on abortion and the opioid crisis — toward the border.